flucoma/flucoma-docs/doc/NMFMatch.rst

 :control maxComponents:

    The maximum number of elements the NMF algorithm will try to divide the spectrogram of the source in.
-This dictates the number of output channelsfor the ugen.
+This dictates the number of output channels.
 This cannot be modulated.

 :control iterations: